Skip to content

 enforcement_timeout_ms = 50 # max time Stage 2 will spend evaluating

-If the bundle hasn’t been refreshed within bundle_ttl_seconds (because the Authority is unreachable, say), Stage 2 returns PolicyBundleStale — every request denies.
+If the bundle hasn’t been refreshed within bundle_ttl_seconds, Stage 2 returns PolicyBundleStale — every request denies.
 This is fail-closed by design: stale policy is not better than no policy, because the world might have changed in ways the stale policy doesn’t reflect.

 When the Authority comes back, the next bundle update atomically swaps the evaluator.
 There’s no flush-and-reload window.